dirkkadijk/Ford-GoBike-Data-Exploration-and-Communication-of-insights/README.md

 - In the first part (1/2) I used Python visualization libraries to systematically wrangle and explore the origin `2017-fordgobike-tripdata` datafile, starting from plots of single variables and building up to plots of multiple variables.

-- In this second part of the project (2/2), I present with visualizations the interesting relationships, patterns and insights that I discovered in the (in part 1) selected and cleaned dataset.
+- In this second part of the project (2/2), I present slides with visualizations the interesting relationships, patterns and insights that I discovered in the (in part 1) selected and cleaned dataset.